SCENE 01 / NIGHT VISION FILMING

 Can you film night landscapes in Peru?

 Yes.
 Using high-ISO cameras we capture moonlit Andean ridgelines, Milky Way astrophotography over the Sacred Valley, and starscapes above the Cordillera Blanca.
-The high Andes offer some of South America's clearest dark-sky cinematography conditions.
+The high Andes give some of South America's clearest dark-sky cinematography conditions.

 Need Night Vision Filming?